IDEMSInternational/certificator/README.md

 View API docs at http://localhost:8000/docs .

+# Configuration

+Certificator is configured via environment variables.

+- `BOX`: Define an area in the template where the awardee's name will be placed.
+For example, `[0.1, 0.3, 0.6, 0.4]`, defines a box whose top-left point is 10% from the left border of the certificate template, and 30% from the top; the bottom-right point is 60% from left and 40% from top.
+Expressed as a 4-tuple of numbers, each with a value between 0 and 1.
+The first two numbers define the start (top-left) point, the last two the end (bottom-right) point.
+Default:`[0.072, 0.31, 0.596, 0.436]`.
+- `COLOR`: Color to use for the awardee's name.
+Supports CCS3-style color specifiers e.g. `#ff0000`, `red`, etc. See [color names] in the documentation for the Pillow library for full details.
+Default: `#174168`.
+- `FONT`: Local file path to OTF or TTF font to use for the awardee's name.
+No default, must be set.
+- `STATIC_URL_BASE`: Base URL from which certificate images will be served as static assets.
+Default: `http://localhost:8000/static/`
+- `STORAGE_ROOT`: Local file path where certificates will be saved.
+Default: `storage`.
+- `TEMPLATES_ROOT`: Local file path where certificate templates will be read from.
+Default: `templates`.

 # Templates

 Certificate templates are PNG files.
 The example template (templates/grid.png) can be used as a basis for custom templates.